About Me

 I used observable-based priors - a new approach to orbit fitting which aims to reduce the parameter bias in low phase coverage orbits - to analyze the eccentricity of exoplanets at a population level.

 Understanding the eccentricity distributions of exoplanets can shed light on how they were formed.
 This work has been published in The Astronomical Journal.
-IOP ADS
+IOP

 Eccentricity posteriors of the HD 1160 b companion with 3 different priors+data combination.